Solve Intern: Currently Accepting Spring Applications! Deadline: November 5Apply for this job

 - Economic Prosperity pillar: issues related to the future of jobs, growth, and inequality

 - Applicants should have strong written and oral communication skills and an exceptional eye for detail.
-Successful interns are those who take initiative, like to problem-solve, and are ready to dive into an “all hands on deck” environment.
+Successful interns are those who have a positive attitude, take initiative, like to problem-solve, and are ready to dive into an “all hands on deck” environment.
 Bonus points if you get a kick out of desk research, database management, and logistical organization.

 - Applicants must be 18+ to apply; current students and recent grads with academic backgrounds in International Relations, Political Science, Environmental Studies, Public Policy, Global Studies, Economics, Marketing, Business, Public Health, and Communications are encouraged to apply, although those with different backgrounds are also welcome to apply.